adityabhaskar/Gradle-dependency-graphs/README.md

 [![License](https://img.shields.io/github/license/cortinico/kotlin-android-template.svg)](LICENSE)
 ![Language](https://img.shields.io/github/languages/top/cortinico/kotlin-android-template?color=blue&logo=kotlin)

-A simple **Gradle Plugin** that generates dependency graphs showing the relationship between modules in your project.
+A **Gradle Plugin** that generates dependency graphs showing the relationship between modules in your project.

 The plugin generates a graph visualising the dependencies across the whole project.
 It also generates sub-graphs for each module within the project.
 For projects with a large number of modules, I find the sub-graphs tend to be a lot more useful.